rsksmart/rif-identity-services/data-vault/README.md

   AUTH_EXPIRATION_TIME= fixed time for auth tokens to expire in RPC_URL= rsk testnet rpc url
   PORT= to run the data vault
-  IPFS_PORT= port of a local http IPFS gateway
+  IPFS_PORT= port of an http IPFS gateway IPFS_HOST=host of an IPFS gateway - should be used if running with Docker
   ```

   Example